 Beach Club Pricing (2026 Season):

-- Front row chair setup: $105/day (peak summer)
+Front row chair setup: $105/day (peak summer)

-- Middle row chair setup: $95/day
+Middle row chair setup: $95/day

-- These aren’t optional if you want a prime spot during high season
+These aren’t optional if you want a prime spot during high season.

 The Crowd Reality: WaterColor uses public beach access points, which means you share the sand with day-trippers, beachgoers from other communities, and anyone with a parking pass.
 The Beach Club area is exclusive, but step outside those ropes and you’re on public beach.
 Watersound’s gated beach doesn’t have this issue.

 The Convenience Trade: What WaterColor lacks in beach exclusivity, it makes up for in amenities within walking distance.
 The Beach Club has pools, restaurants, fitness facilities, and programming for kids.
 If you want a resort experience where everything is orchestrated, this is it.
+For a deeper look at what daily life is actually like inside the gates, read our WaterColor costs and rules guide.

-The “Nuisance” Factors: Golf Carts & Groceries
+The “Nuisance” Factors: Golf Carts and Groceries

 These aren’t deal-breakers, but they’re daily friction points that compound over time.